 “I am very happy that we were able to find a workable solution.
 It took a lot of hard work, but we managed to get a great result for everyone concerned.

 The business can now push forward without being saddled by old debts.”

 Would you like to sort out your business cashflow problems?

-You can have a free consultation to see how you can best deal with your particular financial situation.
+You can have free advice to see how you can best deal with your particular financial situation.

 Give us a call on 0161 907 4044 or e-mail [email protected]

 Before you put any more money into your company, contact us.

 And if you do instruct us, we will deal with your creditors.
 This will leave you free to get on with other aspects of your business.

 You can put an end to the stress and worries that you are likely to be experiencing.

 The sooner you contact us, the sooner you can get things sorted out.